Olympus by Night

 Retinue: Your retinue gain increased living space and support structures as your sanctum increases in size.

-2 dots- your retainers room grows, turning into a small apartment.
-Something akin to living in an attic or basement.
+2 dots- your retainers room grows, turning into a fair sized apartment.

 3 dots- Your retainer’s apartment transforms into a sizeable suburban home with several rooms, likely somewhere on the grounds.
 Many retainers plant their homes at the entrance of their master’s sanctum so they can greet/repel any guests who arrive on their masters behalf.